jaxPracticeOrg/parallaxishMEAN/readMe.md

-practicing parralax vert and horiz style movement with javascript / css based on scroll
+practicing parallax vert and horiz style movement with javascript / css based on scroll